The Home Defense Carbine

 You don’t need the Uber-Geergeek branded, registered short-barreled rifle, gas-piston system, $3,000 AR-15.
 In fact, our recommendation is to keep it as simple as possible.
 Definitely don’t spend money on unnecessary features and accessories.
 Here is where to start:

 Get a basic, quality, AR-15 carbine.
 There are many manufacturers who sell good quality carbines.
 The truth in the AR-15 world is that many manufacturers are assemblers who assemble parts made by other companies.
 As a result, the differences between some manufacturer’s rifles are little more than the logo on the side of the receiver.
-Some companies to check out are Charles Daly Defense, CMMG, Del-Ton, DPMS (Panther Arms), Rock River Arms, Spike’s Tactical, and Stag Arms.
-All of these companies offer very good quality and reasonable pricing.
+Some companies to check out are CMMG, Del-Ton, DPMS (Panther Arms), Palmetto State Armory, Rock River Arms, Spike’s Tactical, and Stag Arms.
+All of these companies, and others, offer good quality and reasonable pricing.
 We have seen great customer service and support from all of these companies.
+If you want to take a step up from these for only a small increase in cost, look at a basic LMT or a Colt carbine.

 Get a carbine with a flat top upper receiver (just a rail on top, no carry handle).
 This gives more flexibility in the mounting of optics than an upper with a carry handle.

 The barrel can be 16 inches, or 14.5 if the right flash hider is permanently attached.
-The barrel does not need to be chrome lined, and the M4 barrel profile is not necessary, but can save weight if desired.
-A 1/9 rifling twist rate is OK, but a 1/8 or 1/7 is best for the most effective bullets.
+The barrel does not need to be chrome lined, and the M4 or a lightweight barrel profile is not necessary, but can save weight if desired.
+A 1/9 rifling twist rate is fine, but a 1/8 or 1/7 is best for the most effective bullets.

-Use a collapsible buttstock of you need it, or a fixed buttstock if you prefer it.
-Normal people probably don’t wear body armor to bed most nights, so many do not have need for a collapsible stock.
+Use a collapsible buttstock, or a fixed buttstock if you prefer it.
+Most people will find that a collapsible stock works best for a good fighting stance.
 Others have children who would benefit from a shorter length of pull, or a wife who shoots better with a shorter stock.
 A collapsible stock allows one weapon to be comfortable for several members of the family.
 Price is similar for a basic collapsible buttstock and a basic fixed buttstock.
-Cavalry Arms manufactures A1-length fixed buttstocks, which is a good length for close-quarters self-defense shooting.
-Cav Arms also manufactures polymer (similar to the material that Glocks are made from) MkII lower receivers.
-With many parts combined into one molded piece, the Cavalry Arms MkII receiver drops a pound of weight from the rifle and saves a considerable amount of money as well.
+Cavalry Manufacturing builds A1-length fixed buttstocks, which is a better length for close-quarters self-defense shooting than an A2.

 Standard M4 handguards are fine, but it is nice to have a couple rails to mount lights or lasers.
 The least expensive way to add rails is to use small rails that mount to the standard M4 handguards.
 A much more elegant solution is the FGR-3 handguards from The Mako Group/FAB Defense.
 The FGR-3 handguards are a drop-in replacement for the factory M4/AR-15 carbine handguards.
 Built of heavy-duty reinforced polymer, they index solidly with the barrel nut to prevent movement.
 They include three built-in rails.
-There are also several lightweight aluminum rail systems that are reasonably priced drop-in replacements for the factory handguards, such as the MD-QR1.
-The MD-QR1 also indexes to the barrel nut for a very secure fit.
-There are many other good handguard options at an increasing price levels ranging from reasonable to spectacularly expensive.
+There are also several lightweight aluminum rail systems that are reasonably priced drop-in replacements for the factory handguards, such as the NFR.
+There are many good handguard options at price levels ranging from reasonable to spectacularly expensive.
 Most shooters should be able find what works for them at a price they can afford.
 Just remember that it if is really cheap, there is probably a reason.
 Don’t put junk on a weapon that your life may depend on.

 3. Good Magazines